Skip to Content

 You may notice some dead plants and weeds after removing your plastic cover.
 Do not panic because this is the nature of gardening.
 You cannot kill weeds in a single instance.
 However, what follows suffocating the weeds will determine if they can grow back.

-Dig back the desiccated weeds and dead plants at the soil surface and then apply mulch directly.
+Dig back the desiccated weeds and dead plants at the soil surface and apply mulch directly.
 This process will allow worms in the mulch and bacteria in the soil to decompose the desiccated weeds into manure and prevent it from growing back.

 It is advisable to avoid tilling the garden after killing weeds because it may resurface pathogens and weeds again.